Understanding coffee processing: Natural, Washed and Honey.

 If you are a consumer, the best coffee will be the one you like the most.
 It all depends on your taste.
 The more orthodox consumers will probably prefer washed coffees or a yellow honey.
 The more adventurous ones will go for a black honey or a natural honey.

 If you are a producer, the decision to carry out one or the other process will depend on your target market.
 And more importantly, whether you have customers willing to pay a good price for the quality of coffee you are offering them.
-Producing a natural coffee or a honey will always be more complex than producing a washed coffee (without controlled fermentation), but that’s a whole new blog.

 If you are a roaster or barista, you probably already know the types of coffee you need to make your blends and get those incredible cups that every day conquer the market of your most demanding and intrepid consumers.